 But that is not the only rare Disney VHS tape you will hear mentioned.
 Often you will find copies of The Little Mermaid with its accidentally controversial cover art for an asking price of hundreds or thousands of dollars.
 Sellers typically describe this Little Mermaid VHS as “rare” and “banned,” but as you can see when scrolling through the listings, there are many copies currently available on the auction site.

 Another claim is the so-called Disney first edition VHS tapes.
-The theory behind these first edition VHS tapes is that since they are no longer in production that inherently make them more valuable.
+The theory behind these first-edition VHS tapes is that since they are no longer in production, they have inherently become more valuable

-As the name implies these tapes came first and then after being put back into the Disney vault (not familiar with the Disney vault see below) they were subsequently re-released as the Black Diamond Edition as described above.
+As the name implies, these tapes came first, and then after being put back into the Disney Vault (if you’re not familiar with the Disney Vault, learn more below), they were subsequently re-released as the Black Diamond Edition as described above.

-Research reveals, most of these classic Disney VHS tapes are worth $25 based on the average bid earned on eBay and other online auction websites — not even close to the hefty $1,000+ price sellers are seeking.
-This price point is consistent among Black Diamond Edition VHS tapes, “controversial cover art” VHS tapes AND Disney first edition VHS tapes.
+Our research reveals most of these classic Disney VHS tapes are worth $25 based on the average bid earned on eBay and other online auction websites — not even close to the hefty $1,000+ price sellers are seeking.
+This price point is consistent among Black Diamond Edition VHS tapes, “controversial cover art” VHS tapes, and Disney first edition VHS tapes.

-So if you want to enhance your collection of vintage Disney videotapes and pick up a copy of or it pays to do your research.
+So if you want to enhance your collection of vintage Disney VHS tapes and pick up a copy of Sleeping Beauty or Dumbo, it pays to do your research.

 Similar to the research conducted by Inside the Magic, Snopes found that in 2016, it appears that one copy of Beauty and the Beast sold for $9,000, but Snopes warns that it was almost certainly a fluke.
 In reality, you can expect bids in the $5 – $25 range.
 As P.T.
-Barnum famously said “There’s a sucker born every minute” which seems to be an apt description for the buyers who spend thousands on an old tape.
+Barnum famously said, “There’s a sucker born every minute,” which seems to be an apt description for buyers who spend thousands on an old tape.

-So, selling your vintage Disney VHS tapes probably won’t earn you a big payday, but if you’re looking for a way to declutter your home and make Marie Kondo happy it can’t hurt to try.
+So, selling your vintage VHS Disney movies probably won’t earn you a big payday, but if you’re looking for a way to declutter your home and make Marie Kondo happy, it won’t hurt to try.